Cardiovascular fitness: Physiological basis of fitness

-These diseases are collectively referred to as "cardiovascular disease" (CVD).
-Ultimately, reduced cardiovascular fitness can lead to heart failure and ischemia, reducing the body's aerobic metabolism of energy to the degree that cells die and the organ can no longer perform its function.
-Therefore, treatment and prevention of these disease is key to maintaining and improving cardiovascular fitness to optimize the function of the whole body.
+Cardiovascular fitness generally relates to the circulatory system's aerobic capacity, or ability to supply tissues with oxygen.
+As aerobic/anaerobic capacity increases, general metabolism rises, muscle metabolism is enhanced, haemoglobin rises, buffers in the bloodstream increase, venous return is improved, stroke volume is improved, and the blood bed becomes more able to adapt readily to varying demands.
+Each of these results of cardiovascular fitness/cardiorespiratory conditioning will have a direct positive effect on muscular endurance, and an indirect effect on strength and flexibility.

+To build aerobic capacity, an individual needs to train or participate in activities that will strengthen the heart and other circulatory tissues, such as aerobic exercise.
+A 2005 Cochrane review demonstrated that physical activity interventions are effective for increasing cardiovascular fitness.
+A cardiovascular ("cardio") workout consists of exercises that increases heart rate for a prolonged period.
+The American Heart Association recommends at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity aerobic exercise per week to improve cardiovascular fitness and reduce the risk of cardiovascular disease.
+A systematic review and meta-analysis published in the European Journal of Preventive Cardiology found that both moderate and high-intensity exercise improved cardiovascular fitness, but high-intensity exercise produced greater improvements.

 Assessing cardiovascular fitness

 Cardiovascular fitness can be assessed through various methods, including maximal oxygen uptake (V̇O_{2max}), which is the maximal amount of oxygen that can be used during exercise.
 Biomarkers, such as those used for assessing blood lipids, inflammation, glucose tolerance, and hemostasis, may be used to monitor progress during the development of cardiovascular fitness.

 The role of exercise in cardiovascular fitness

 Regular physical activity is essential for improving cardiovascular fitness.
 The American Heart Association recommends at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity aerobic exercise per week to improve cardiovascular fitness and reduce the risk of cardiovascular disease.